-Note 11: Commitments and Contingencies: The Company is from time to time involved in various other legal proceedings, either as a defendant or plaintiff, most of which are routine litigation in the normal course of business.
+Note 12: Commitments and Contingencies: The Company is from time to time involved in various legal proceedings, either as a defendant or plaintiff, most of which are routine litigation in the normal course of business.
 The Company believes that the resolution of the legal proceedings in which it is involved will not have a material adverse effect on its financial position or results of operations.

 In the normal course of business, the Company has agreed to indemnify officers and directors of the Company, to the maximum extent permitted under Delaware law and to indemnify customers as to certain intellectual property matters related to sales of the Company's products.
 There is no maximum limit on the indemnification that may be required under these agreements.
-The Company has never incurred, nor does it expect to incur, any liability for indemnification, and therefore, the Company has not recorded any liability for these in its financial statements and does not expect to incur any.
-Except for indemnification agreements, the Company does not have any "off balance sheet arrangements".
+The Company has never incurred, nor does it expect to incur, any liability for indemnification, and therefore, the Company has not recorded any liability for these indemnification agreements in its financial statements.
+Except for indemnification agreements, the Company does not have any "off balance sheet arrangements."